 Parole laws have changed frequently in California and will continue to change.
 Some laws apply only to inmates convicted before 1983, for example, or after 1977.
 The details can sometimes be baffling.

-If you are being charged with any crime in Southern California, or if you’ve been convicted of a crime in this state, consider speaking with a criminal defense attorney who can ensure that you are receiving every legal right and privilege that is rightfully yours.
+If you are being charged with any crime in Southern California, or if you’ve been convicted of a crime in this state, consider speaking with a DUI attorney who can ensure that you are receiving every legal right and privilege that is rightfully yours.

 If you need defense representation, or if you simply need sound legal advice regarding probation or parole in California, let an Orange County criminal defense attorney help.